xl-code/expressconnect/intl.en-US/Getting Started (New Console)/Connect a local IDC to a VPC through a physical connection.md

 ## Step 7: Test the connection {#section_kt5_qhr_ydb .section}

-Test the physical connection rate to ensure that it meets your specific service needs.
-For more information, see [Method for testing the network performance of the leased line](https://help.aliyun.com/document_detail/58625.html).
+After the VPC is connected to the local data center, test the speed of the leased lines to ensure that they can meet service needs.